Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was General Dynamics IT-Waco at its Waco facility, reporting 840 affected workers.
+The biggest impact was at General Dynamics IT-Waco at its Waco facility, reporting 840 affected workers.
 CoreCivic-Edna Detention Center followed with 270 workers.

 Trend & Outlook